 This neighborhood is best known for its professional surfing contests at Waimea Bay and Sunset Beach, and local pineapple farms.
 There are a handful of cafes, restaurants, yoga studios and shops.
 This is where Outsite Sunset Beach is located.

 Honolulu is the capital city of Oahu, located on the south east shore.
 You'll make your way through this area as you fly in.
 Many startups and companies may choose to base here, as there are plenty of coworking spaces.
+Just a 15 minute drive, you'll find Outsite Honolulu - Wailupe.

 The west side of Oahu is just as popular as the North Shore, and there are more opportunities for snorkelling and swimming due to the calmer waters.